 Brian Benoit, 40, of South Boston, faces arraignment in Suffolk Superior Court on charges he stole the contents of 106 vials and syringes loaded with painkillers and sedatives in late summer, 2011, the Suffolk County District Attorney's office reports.

 The city offered drug screening to 57 people who received shots from the tampered containers, which contained fentanyl, lorazepam, midazolam or morphine.
 Benoit was suspended...
 Read more

 Have you seen the new Boston Public Health Commission ads with the guy with the blood-drenched face?
 Boston Biker has, and is not amused:

 Helmets are good, and people should wear them.
-But showing a kid who looks like someone took a bat to his face is not going to get more people to ride their bike, and I think we would all be better off if more people rode their bikes, with or without helmets.
+But showing a kid who looks like someone took a bat to his face is not going to get more people to ride their bike, and I think we would all be...
+Read more

 The Boston Public Health Commission has notified 57 people that they received "compromised" painkillers during ambulance rides in the summer of 2011 with a now suspended paramedic - or in his ambulance.